Yubico/Yubico.NET.SDK/Yubico.YubiKey/docs/users-manual/application-piv/piv-objects.md

 Yubico-defined items.
 It is also possible for an app to store its own data in its own locations.

+A data object is made up of a tag and data.
+The tag is simply a number and the data is different for each tag.
+That is, a particular number will be defined as a PIV Data Tag, and associated with it is a set of elements that are combined into a single blob of data following a specific encoding.

 ## The DataTags

 There are three classes of DataTag in the YubiKey: